root-project/root/documentation/primer/histograms.md

     function per file.
 In this case the function simply sets up some parameters to conveniently set the line of histograms.

--   line *19* to *21*: Some contracted C++ syntax for conditional statements is used to fill the histograms with different numbers of entries inside the loop.
+-   line *19* to *21*: Some `C++` syntax for conditional statements is used to fill the histograms with different numbers of entries inside the loop.

--   line *26*: This is a crucial step for the sum and ratio of histograms to handle errors properly.
-The method `TH1::Sumw2` makes sure that the squares of weights are stored inside the histogram (equivalent to the number of entries per bin if weights of 1 are used).
-This information is needed to correctly calculate the errors of each bin entry when the methods `TH1::Add` and `TH1::Divide` are invoked.

 -   line *32*: The sum of two histograms.
-A weight can be assigned to the added histogram, for example to comfortably switch to subtraction.
+A weight, which can be negative, can be assigned to the added histogram.

 -   line *43*: The division of two histograms is rather straightforward.